mattSpell/hot-or-not/README.md

 ### Usage:
 Clone this repo, copy the config/application.yml.example, rename it to application.yml and put in your facebook/twitter keys/secrets.
+These keys can be obtained at https://developers.facebook.com/ and https://dev.twitter.com/.
+Please note that the method to scrape the web for home listings is in a rake task which I have set up on Heroku scheduler.

 ### Technologies used:
 - Ruby 2.1.2